NoCheatPlus/NoCheatPlus/README.md

 ---------
 * NoCheatPlus is compiled for Java 6 (same as Minecraft/Spigot).
 * We use [Maven] (http://maven.apache.org/download.cgi) 3 to handle the dependencies.
-* You can compile it with this Maven goal: `mvn clean package`, if you don't want any dedicated CraftBukkit modules, or if you are lacking the jar files.
-If you do have all the dependencies, you can set the parameter `cbdedicated` to `true` and activate the profile `all` adding `-P all` to the goals (e.g. on Jenkins, for some setups setting the property may suffice).
+* You can compile with this Maven goal: `mvn clean package`, if you don't want any dedicated CraftBukkit modules, or if you are lacking the jar files - **for best performance  and compatibility, choose the appropriate build profile(s) from below**.
+If you do have all the legacy dependencies, you can set the parameter `cbdedicated` to `true` and activate the profile `all` adding `-P all` to the maven goals.
 For more options, see the table below.
 If your specific needs are not met by the provided options, you can still build only using the compat module(s) that you need, e.g. by adjusting the build/dependency profiles or adding your own profile, which means changing/adding a profile both in the root pom.xml for modules to have and in NCPPlugin/pom.xml for the dependency inclusion.
 The preset profiles should be enough of a hint for that.
 If you add custom modules with a different package naming than `fr.neatmonster`, you might have to add the source inclusion to the NoCheatPlus/pom.xml as well.
 * Jar files for the dedicated compat modules, which your local maven repository might be missing, can be installed manually.
 Example for Eclipse with embedded maven:
 Add a new maven build run configuration, name it appropriately, e.g. ```Install CB 1.7.5```.